apasare/shift-bash/README.md

     php shift.php [file.dat] [file.out]

+### Terminal mode

-Terminal mode, using this mode you can run how many commands you want directly from terminal
+Using this mode you can run how many commands you want directly from terminal

     php shift.php

+### File mode

-File mode, runs the commands from a file
+Runs the commands from a file

     # outputs to terminal
     php shift.php file.dat